California Statewide Study of People Experiencing Homelessness: All Related Resources

 June 20, 2023

 People experiencing homelessness in California are already a vulnerable group, often struggling with poor health, trauma, and deep poverty before losing their housing.
-Margot Kushel, MD, the the study's principal investigator and director of UCSF’s Benioff Homelessness and Housing Initiative spoke with KTVU news about the key findings and recommendations.
+Margot Kushel, MD, the study's principal investigator and director of UCSF’s Benioff Homelessness and Housing Initiative spoke with KTVU news about the key findings and recommendations.
 Dr. Kushel said, "These are not folks coming into California once they are homeless.
 They are our neighbors, our friends, our community members."

 Read the Full Article